neelam-nagar/movie-recommendation-system/README.md

 ## 📊 Dataset
 TMDB 5000 Movies Dataset is used for building the recommendation system.
+Dataset used: TMDB 5000 Movies (available on Kaggle)

 ## ✅ Output
 The system recommends top 5 similar movies based on the selected movie.